 Since 2013, the School of Management has taken some important steps forward:

-The mission of the School of Management is to contribute to the collective good through a critical understanding of the opportunities offered by innovation.
+SoM’s mission is to contribute to the common good and individual well-being through a critical understanding of the opportunities and challenges posed by technology to business and society.

 We share with our University the core values of Integrity, Respect and Expertise.